frephs/IS24-AM21/documentation_wip/network_protocol.md

 ## General message handling

 ### Client Action general handling
-The following diagram reports a general rapresentation of our architecture's interactions when a `ClientAction` is sent to the server and an update is sent back to the concerned clients.
+The following diagram reports a general representation of our architecture's interactions when a `ClientAction` is sent to the server and an update is sent back to the concerned clients.

 Both in client and server we set up listeners implementing the `RemoteGameEventListener` class or the `GameEventListener` (which extends it but does not throw `RemoteException`).
 This allows us to require all clients to process all the `GameEvents`.

-As for the client listeners, the `RMICLientConnectionHandler` calls the omonymous methods in the Controller, while the `TCPClientConnectionHandler` method implementation send a message to the server which is parsed calling the same methods in the controller.
+As for the client listeners, the `RMICLientConnectionHandler` calls the homonymous methods in the Controller, while the `TCPClientConnectionHandler` method implementation send a message to the server which is parsed calling the same methods in the controller.

 As for the server listeners, we have every `RMIClientConnectionHandler` reference and every `TCPServerConnectionHandler` object registered in the server handling the connection with the client by invoking directly a method of the `ClientGameEventHandler` in the case of RMI, or sending a message which will be parsed by the `TCPCLientConnectionHandler` which will call the `ClientGameEventHandler` in the case of TCP.

-In the following diagram we report a general rapresentation using `gameEventListenerMethod()` as an alias for a generic method.
+In the following diagram we report a general representation using `gameEventListenerMethod()` as an alias for a generic method.

 ```mermaid
 sequenceDiagram